ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Message Sampling {#message-sampling}

-The "pct" tag is intended as a method for Domain Owners to use in a slow rollout of enforcement of the DMARC mechanism, allowing the Domain Owner to request that only some mail using its domain as the RFC5322.From domain and producing DMARC "fail" results be subject to its strictest requested policy.
+The "pct" tag is intended as a method for Domain Owners to use in a slow rollout of enforcement of the DMARC mechanism.
+It is designed to allow the Domain Owner to request that only some mail using its domain as the RFC5322.From domain and producing DMARC "fail" results be subject to its strictest requested policy.
 This section will discuss the idea behind its implementation and the shortcomings inherent in its usage.

 #### Intended Implementation of the "pct" Tag
 The intended implementation of the "pct" tag by a mail-receiving organization